SeeSharpSoft/intellij-csv-validator/README.md

 #### Others

+##### Show info balloon

+Enable/disable the info balloon that appears at the caret position in the text editor.

 ##### Use soft wraps

 Set whether soft wrapping should be activated for CSV/TSV.
 It still can be changed file specific with right-click on the editors left outer margin.